 Almost overnight, it became impossible to defend against the porno accusation.
 The magazines no longer passed the bus test.
 Circulation and advertising figures dropped.

-d never return, and no one sells magazines like big stars.
+Worst of all, the increasing indecency meant that the big celebrities would never return, and no one sells magazines like big stars.
 Porn stars, glamour girls and z-listers moved in to fill the void.
 Goodbye Kylie and J-Lo, hello 7th person to be evicted from the Big Brother house and Michelle Marsh (above).

 The great men’s magazine bubble had well and truly burst.